 Goethe was called, preeminently, the Artist.
 It was the title in which he delighted, and of which he was proud; and justly.
-But we must remember that he regarded Art not as the minister to the senses, or the imagination, or the fancy; not, on the other hand, as the mere mask or gilding wherewith to cover the awful and repulsive countenance of morals or of science, and accommodate them to human weakness and indolence; but as essentially, and in and for itself, moral, the Beautiful and the Good.
+But we must remember that he regarded Art not as the minister to the senses, or the imagination, or the fancy; not, on the other hand, as the mere mask or gilding wherewith to cover the awful and repulsive countenance of morals or of science, and accommodate them to human weakness and indolence; but as essentially, and in and for itself, moral, humanizing, beneficent-the expositor of the Beautiful and the Good.
 In his view of the matter, therefore, there could be no more vulgar mistake than that confusion of the province of ethics and æsthetics which reigns here.

 On the one hand, there has sprung up an impatience of all purely didactic works.
 It seems to be generally admitted that nobody now reads the great teachers of philosophy or morals.
-On the other, as people are unwilling to relinquish the appearance of learning, they require of writers of fiction to weave into their works such shreds of information as may suffice to keep up the agreeable illusion of the acquisition of know-Children are trained in this confusion of ideas.
-Labour, the high duty and condition of life, and Art, its purifier, consoler, and charm, are both debased; the one is regarded as an enemy to be cluded; the other, as useless, trifling, if not pernicious, in itself, but conveniently lending itself to the cheat.
+On the other, as people are unwilling to relinquish the appearance of learning, they require of writers of fiction to weave into their works such shreds of information as may suffice to keep up the agreeable illusion of the acquisition of knowledge.
+Children are trained in this confusion of ideas.
+Labour, the high duty and condition of life, and Art, its purifier, consoler, and charm, are both debased; the one is regarded as an enemy to be eluded; the other, as useless, trifling, if not pernicious, in itself, but conveniently lending itself to the cheat.
 It is true that a work of Art may be made to inculcate a moral (as it is vulgarly called), or to teach a scientific truth-just as the Apollo Belvedere might serve as a tailor's block-but are these the aims of Art?

 I am aware that nothing can be more unfashionable than this view of the subject, or than the doubt whether anything great, either didactic or æsthetic, will be produced under this system.
-If it be said that this view of Art implies indifference to the moral tone and tendency of a work, it can only be replied, that such an objection implies a belief that moral truth and beauty may be violated without injury to æsthetical perfection;-a mistake into which no true Artist could fall.
+If it be said that this view of Art implies indifference to the moral tone and tendency of a work, it can only be replied, h that such an objection implies a belief that moral truth and beauty may be violated without injury to æsthetical perfection;-a mistake into which no true Artist could fall.

-But I have ventured much further thanI intended.
-I affect not to explain anything in Goethe;-only to suggest the

-chief causes which, as it seems to me,

-render him difficult to understand in all

-countries, and more peculiarly in this.

-The truth is, I have never yet met with

-a German who affected to understand

-Goethe throughout.
-How far this is his
+But I have ventured much further than I intended.
+I affect not to explain anything in Goethe;-only to suggest the chief causes which, as it seems to me, render him difficult to understand in all countries, and more peculiarly in this\.
+The truth is, I have never yet met with a German who affected to understand Goethe throughout.
+How far this is his fault I do not take upon me to discuss, much less to decide.
+It is possible that "the Mysterious, the Sibylline, the Incoherent," in his writings has no meaning-but it seems unlikely.

-^{}What has been said relates to his works-the deliberate expressions of his opinions.
+\ What has been said relates to his works-the deliberate expressions of his opinions.
 There are parts of his conversations with Falk which, I confess, appear to me mere effusions of a wanton fancy, to which its possessor gave the reins in the freedom of private intercourse.